I'm sorry to announce that, for a variety of reasons, the

 the sad, sad loss of Jenny Hewitt, the Bureau has had to regroup,

 and I'm afraid that this process is taking longer than expected.

-The Competition will be reinstated at some stage in 2012,
+The Competition will be reinstated at some stage,

 in a slightly different format, to be announced closer to the time,

 but it will become a tribute, a memorial to Jenny, and I hope it

 will return to its former glory, and possibly exceed it.